The Healthiest Things You Can Order from the McDonald's Menu, According to Nutritionists

 "While this salad is high in sodium, it is low in carbohydrates and has fewer calories than other menu options," says Amanda Barnes, R.D.N., a registered dietitian.
 "You can put the dressing on yourself so just remember you don't need to use the whole packet.
 A lot of the calories and fat come from the ranch dressing."
 Better yet, ask for the low-fat balsamic dressing instead, which is much lower in fat and calories.

 Egg White Delight

-The nutrition of this breakfast sandwich is on point: 260 calories, 8 grams of fat, 16 grams of protein, 29 grams of carbs.
+The nutrition of this breakfast sandwich from McDonald's is on point: 260 calories, 8 grams of fat, 16 grams of protein, 29 grams of carbs.
 "There's no better way than to start the day with a healthy dose of protein," Zarabi says.
 "If you're trying to reduce any bloat, you can even skimp out on the processed cheese which will reduce calorie count by 50 and significantly reduce the sodium content.
 By starting your day with protein instead of a sugar-loaded bowl of cereal, you keep your blood sugars stable and avoid any midmorning crashes."

 Pico Guacamole Artisan Grilled Chicken Sandwich

 This chicken sandwich is a winner in the healthy McDonald's options category.
 "The guacamole will add healthy fat, and the pico adds at least some vegetables to your meal," Barnes says.
 "Ask for no ranch dressing; you won't miss it with all the guacamole and it will save calories and sodium."